10 Best Invoicing Software for Freelancers in 2023

 Keep a record of all client details

-Establish your payment terms upfront
+Establish your payment terms

 Use professional invoices

-Provide a clear breakdown of your work
+Provide a clear breakdown of the work and deadlines

-Make deadlines clear so your clients know when they're expected to pay.
+It's essential to break down and clearly outline the project scope so they know exactly what they're paying for.
+Also, make deadlines clear so your clients know when they're expected to pay.
 This will help you avoid late payments and ensure you get paid on time.

 Follow up on late payments